ryanhikel/go_nimbly_weather/README.md

-# Test React/Express on Heroku
+# Weather Application built with React/Express hosted on Heroku

-Followed this example- [Create React App with Express in Production](https://daveceddia.com/create-react-app-express-production/)
+Built on top of an example application found here - [Create React App with Express in Production](https://daveceddia.com/create-react-app-express-production/)

-Minimal React/Express project deployed on Heroku.

 Steps to deploy: